jhallen/cartscan/README.md

-# Opticon EULA
+# Opticon's horrible EULA

-Well I just discovered that Opticon's EULA sucks big time!
+Oh wow, I just discovered that Opticon's EULA sucks big time!
 It's trying to claim that any software written to work with their scanner is to be considered owned by them!

 [EULA](http://www.opticonusa.com/downloads/documents/Opticon_End_User_License_Agreement.pdf)

-Talk about overreach, especially given that they are using GNU compilers.
+Talk about overreach, especially given that they include GNU compilers in their SDK.
+Anyway, here is the code.
+If Opticon bothers me about it, I may remove it.

+Definitely take this EULA into account when you select your barcode scanner hardware.

 # cartscan